 13. DIY sightseeing

 Once you’re in the city center, explore!
 Singapore does an exceptional job of creating unique, public green spaces throughout the city – perfect for fresh air between long flights!
 Head to the Cloud Forest, the other-worldly Gardens by the Bay (known for its Supertree Grove), or the more traditional Singapore Botanic Gardens.
 Shop along Orchard Road, home to high-end boutiques and hotels, or stroll through Chinatown, a great place for super affordable snacks, meals, and souvenirs.
-For more tips and suggestions, see our Singapore Changi Airport Layover Sightseeing article.
+For more tips and suggestions, see our Singapore Changi Airport Layover Sightseeing article or visit Tripadvisor for more things to do in Singapore.

 14. WiFi